Eddie Turner

-10 years later, in 1980 Turner agreed to join the Ron Miles electric band.
-In 1995, he joined Otis Taylor, recording five albums.
+In the mid 1990's Turner joined the Ron Miles electric band appearing on the 1996 cd My Cruel Heart.
+In 1995, he joined Kenny Passarelli and Otis Taylor, recording five albums.

 In 2006 he was listed among the Best New Artist Debut by the Blues Foundation.

 Turner now performs solo as a singer/songwriter.
 He was the winner of the 6th annual Independent Music Awards Vox Pop vote for best Blues Album The Turner Diaries.
 His song "Mr. Blues" was nominated for the 8th annual Independent Music Awards for Blues Song of the Year.
 In January 2011, his song "Miracles and Demons" was nominated for the 10th Annual Independent Music Awards.